cjohnkim/edits/README.md

   * If you see an error like `ReferenceError: express is not defined`, then you may need to install a node package.

 ## logging
-* This project logs payment creations from the server as well as successful payments calls from stripe to our webhook endpoint.
+* This project logs payment creations from the server as well as successful payment calls from stripe to our webhook endpoint.
 * You can view log entries in the `payments.log` file in the root directory of the project.

 ## webhooks

 ### stripe cli

-To test webhook calls, you can install the [Stripe SLI](https://stripe.com/docs/cli) and initiate calls from your terminal.
+To test webhook calls, you can install the [Stripe CLI](https://stripe.com/docs/cli) and initiate calls from your terminal.
 I did not have luck with this for #reasons (xcode wouldn't install which blocked updating homebrew which blocked downloading via a package manager and then ran into issues with the direct download of the stripe cli due to being on a mac (or due to my lack of understanding)).

-Here's the stripe docs page for using the stripe cli to [listen to webhook events](https://stripe.com/docs/stripe-cli/webhooks).
+Here's the stripe docs page for using the stripe CLI to [listen to webhook events](https://stripe.com/docs/stripe-cli/webhooks).
 I have not been able to validate these steps myself.

 * You might try starting with: `stripe listen --forward-to http://localhost:4242/webhook`